KrishnaKamakshi/DataScienceMiniProject/README.md

 C. Mini Project on DS - Covid 19 Analysis

-D. Machine Learning Project for various model and their performance
+D. Machine Learning Project for various model and there performance